Mohsen Ghanbari

 Postdoctoral Fellow in Geography, University of Victoria

-PhD, Systems Design Engineering, Vision and Image Processing
+PhD Systems Design Engineering, Vision and Image Processing

 Lab, University of Waterloo, Ontario, Canada

-BSc, Geomatics Engineering, University of Tehran, Iran
+BSc Geomatics Engineering, University of Tehran, Tehran, Iran

 Contact

-Currently, as a postdoctoral fellow in the SPECTRAL lab, co-supervised by Dr. Maycira Costa (Department of Geography) and Dr. Neil Ernst (Department of Computer Science), I am focused on developing machine learning methods for kelp mapping.
+As a postdoctoral fellow in the SPECTRAL lab, co-supervised by Dr. Maycira Costa (Department of Geography) and Dr. Neil Ernst (Department of Computer Science), I am focused on developing machine learning methods for kelp mapping.
 In partnership with VERTEX Resource Group and the Hakai Institute, I am working on creating software that leverages deep learning approaches to determine the aerial extent of floating kelp using optical satellite images.
 The software, called Satellite-based Kelp Mapping (SKeMa), will be primarily used by the First Nations in British Columbia to monitor kelp in their marine Traditional Territories.

 In line with the Space Strategy for Canada and Canada's Strategy for Satellite Earth Observation, this project aims to use Space-Based Earth Observation (SBEO) satellite images to aid First Nations in monitoring critical kelp ecosystems impacted by climate change.
 The active participation of the First Nations in the software development process will be crucial to ensure the final software is as user-friendly as possible.
 The developed framework will significantly enhance the use of SBEO imagery by the First Nations, enabling them to monitor essential habitats for Pacific salmon, a species of ecological, cultural, and economic significance in British Columbia.
 Furthermore, it will help identify key conservation areas, potential sites for kelp restoration, and planning for wild kelp harvest and aquaculture, contributing to the Blue Economy.